I thought I knew a lot about Mexican food before I moved here, but I’m still encountering new dishes and flavors all the time. I love it.

 You can find burritos on a lot of Cozumel menus, but some local favorites inclue Burrito Gordito one block away from the zocalo (central plaza), and my new fave Los Arcos taqueria on Av.
 30 around 7th street – good, fast, cheap, and terrific burritos.

-I also really like Krazy King Burritos, and mostly because they have a veggie option!
-2 locations.
+I also really like Krazy King Burritos, mostly because they have a veggie option!